Skip to Content

 The Best Socks and Mittens for Toddlers and Babies

 Keeping little hands and feet warm is crucial for happy winter kids, but it’s also the hardest to do.
-Little socks and mittens are notorious for falling off and getting lost inside your kids’ boots, or worse, in the snow.
+Little socks and mittens are notorious for falling off and getting lost inside your kids’ boots or, worse, in the snow.

 We have yet to find infant socks that stay on reliably.
 For the smallest babies, we’d recommend the baby wool socks mentioned below, but for older babies who aren’t crawling, go for the longer toddler socks and pull them up over their long underwear so they don’t fall off.